Table of Content

 What is the GMAT Percentile?

-Percentile ranking displays how you performed compared to other test-takers.
+GMAT Percentile ranking displays how you performed compared to other test-takers.
 Let's say you're in the 90th percentile; you've outperformed 90% of the rest, while the remaining 10% scored just as well or better than you.
 Rankings are updated each year based on new data, so your percentile might change slightly, even if your score stays the same.

-To keep it simple - a higher score means a higher percentile ranking and a lower score means the opposite.
+To keep it simple, a higher score means a higher percentile ranking and a lower score means the opposite.

 Now, here's an interesting twist.
 Thanks to the GMAT's score preview feature, introduced in 2014, test-takers can cancel scores that don't meet their expectations.
 This has led to a rise in the average scores being sent to business schools, which in turn has bumped up the overall GMAT averages.
 So, even if you're improving, you might see your percentile ranking shift!